 I have a federal tax debt which expired in Feb this year due to 10 year statute passing.
 The agent colecting on more recent tax debt seized bank account for and got more money than I owed.
 He took the extra money and applied it to the expired tax debt and now says he is going to reopen that debt...
 Read more »

 As most attorneys might say "It depends."
 It all depends on when the assessment on the tax account was made.
-For instance, if you owed money at the end of filing your return in 2012 and the government audits that return in 2014 and make additional assessments, then the statute runs from 2014, not...Read more »
+For instance, if you owed money at the end of filing your return in 2012 and the government audits that return in 2014 and make additional assessments, then the statute runs from...Read more »

 does he need to put her in his taxes even though ive had her all year and ive supported her myself ,we never married and i already claimed her in mines ... he claims he cant file an extension without putting her down